Workplace Safety: The Importance of Office Risk Assessments

 Risk assessments should be conducted under the following circumstances:

 - New Workplaces: When establishing a new office or workspace, it is crucial to conduct a risk assessment before operations begin.
-This ensures that potential hazards are identified and addressed from the outset, setting a solid foundation for a safe working environment.
+This aids in identifying potential hazards so they can be addressed from the outset, setting a solid foundation for a safe working environment.

 - Changes in Work Environment: If significant changes occur in the workplace, such as the introduction of new equipment, alteration of work processes, or modifications to the physical layout, a risk assessment should be conducted.
 This helps identify any new risks associated with the changes and enables appropriate measures to be implemented promptly.
 This is especially important for organizations implementing return-to-work plans or developing hybrid/flexible work plans.